replicated-demos/katacoda-scenarios/kubecon-eu-2022/kubecon-eu-2022-intro/step1.md

 `. install-trouble.sh`{{execute}}

-While our environment is warming up, let's briefly discuss what will happen to the cluster.
+While our environment is warming up, let's briefly discuss what we set up.
+We used the [Troubleshoot.sh](https://troubleshoot.sh) `support-bundle` tool to collect a set of log files from a broken cluster.

-There will be chaos in the cluster, we are going to cause TROUBLE!
+Using the logs that we collected before hand, we proxy it though a tool we wrote called `sbctl` (support bundle control) to review those log files just like a Kubernetes cluster.
+This has been setup here on this playground and all of the `kubectl` results you are seeing here are from `sbctl`!

-We will take a perfectly good cluster and break it, then lets see if we can try to remedy it.
+This makes troubleshooting significantly faster, let me show you with this cluster in the environment as we look at the problem with this cluster.

 ## About the Presenters

-[Treva N. Williams](https://github/OGtrilliams) - Developer Evangelist / Community Manager | Replicated
+[Treva N. Williams](https://github.com/OGtrilliams) - Developer Evangelist / Community Manager | Replicated

-[AJ](https://github.com/aj-jester) - Founding Engineer (FDE and CRE Teams) | Replicated
+[AJ](https://github.com/aj-jester) - Foundational Engineer (FDE and CRE Teams) | Replicated

 [Sir Hairold B. Goggington III](https://twitter.com/sirhairold) - Branch Manager